top of page

 Bottom Line:

 Everyone is affected by AI, but not everyone knows what is is.
 All WTT? participants were alarmed at how few people understand AI even as it pervades all parts of society.
-They recognized that education for all ages is urgently needed before communities can meaningfully deliberate any of the other concerns listed here.
+Education for all ages is urgently needed before communities can meaningfully deliberate any of the other concerns listed here.

 From the Research:

-• One Community Advocacy Fellow highlighted the need for public education on AI to City Councilors, stating that “I had never heard of AI before this program. … How am I supposed to parent my teenage children if this is everywhere and I don’t know what it is and how it works?”
+Testifying before City Councilors on the need for public education on AI to City Councilors, one Community Fellow stated, “I had never heard of AI before this program. … How am I supposed to parent my teenage children if this is everywhere and I don’t know what it is and how it works?”

 Accuracy and Reliability